 Again, it’s important to note that all of the programs listed above are loan forgiveness for nurses—meaning the debt is paid (forgiven) by the program provider and does not require anything from you in return.
 Student loan repayment programs, however, do require you to do something in exchange for the providers’ payments, such as working for their programs for a set number of years.
 Even still, they’re a superb option for starting your nursing career with little to no student debt.

 If you don’t qualify for one of the student loan forgiveness programs we’ve covered, not to worry!
 The Health Resources & Services Administration (HRSA) offers many excellent student loan debt repayment programs that you may be eligible for.

-Established by the HRSA, the National Health Service Corps (aka the NHSC, which is connected to the the HRSA Nurse Corps and provides the the Nurse Corps Loan Repayment Program) helps to “build healthy communities by supporting qualified health care providers dedicated to working in areas of the United States with limited access to care.”
+Established by the HRSA, the National Health Service Corps (aka the NHSC, which is connected to the HRSA Nurse Corps and provides the Nurse Corps Loan Repayment Program) helps to “build healthy communities by supporting qualified health care providers dedicated to working in areas of the United States with limited access to care.”